-A Novel Inspired By Peggy Guggenheim and Her Daughter, Pegeen
+A Novel Inspired By Peggy Guggenheim and Her Daughter

 One of Glamour’s Best Books of the Decade and a Best Book of Summer at AM New York, Moda Operandi, GOOP, Publishers Weekly, TIME, Southern Living, and Thrillist.

 It is 1937, and Europe is on the brink of war.
-Hitler is circulating a most-wanted list of artists, writers, and thinkers whose work is deemed a threat to the new regime.
-To prevent the destruction of her favorite art (and artists), American heiress and modern art collector Leonora Calaway begins swiftly chartering boats and planes for an elite group of surrealists to Costalegre, a mysterious resort in the Mexican jungle, where she has a home.
+Hitler is circulating a most-wanted list of “cultural degenerates”—artists, writers, and thinkers whose work is deemed antithetical to the new regime.
+To prevent the destruction of her favorite art (and artists), the impetuous American heiress and modern art collector Leonora Calaway begins chartering boats and planes for an elite group of surrealists to Costalegre, a mysterious resort in the Mexican jungle.

 Delightful. . . .
 In Lara, Maum has given a little-considered daughter a more hopeful future.